 Assessment methods and criteria

-The final exam is in written form.
+The final exam is in written form given by the student and consists of 4 open questions on the different subjects taught during the class course.
+Each question has 30/30 max points and the final score is the average value among the 4 related questions.
 From the answers given by the student, the teacher tests his/her ability to understand the different steps of food processing and the connections between these various steps.
-In addition, specific questions by the teacher will be proposed.
 From responses the teacher will assess the understanding of the principles of food technology and quality management applied to processes and products covered in the course.

 The teacher will assess the degree of understanding of the subject by the completeness of the responses and the ability of the student to establish connections between the various topics giving a score commensurate with the expressed understanding and capabilities that will be the score achieved for the overcoming of the module.